How new restaurant technology can improve the customer experience

 Toast’s 2023 Restaurant Industry Outlook Report finds that 77% of restaurants currently offer 4 or more order channels, with 63% employing at least 7 service models.
 And 60% of restaurants offer an approach that blends elements of traditional quick-service and full-service operations.

 Simply put, operators are adapting to evolving customer demands by using multiple restaurant service models.
 In practice, this could look like a restaurant offering counter-service ordering for customers, while still keeping a handful of staff on the floor for refills and second orders.
-Or a traditional sit-down establishment propping up a street-facing window for takeout orders.
+Or a traditional sit-down establishment propping up a street-facing window for takeaway orders.

 No matter the specific combination a restaurant employs, these new service models are an exciting frontier for modern dining experiences and workflows.
 The trick is to make sure your restaurant is using technology in a way that streamlines your operations.
 Below, we’ll explore different tools and practices that can be used on- and off-premises to help your restaurant rise to the occasion.

-More with less: on-premises restaurant technology is all about efficiency
+More with less: On-premises restaurant technology is all about efficiency

-Toast’s 2023 Restaurant Industry Outlook Report shows that 44% of restaurants plan to place greater importance on on-premises dining over the next 12 months—with a blended service model being critical to success.
+Toast’s 2023 Restaurant Industry Outlook Report shows that 44% of restaurants plan to place greater importance on on-premises dining over the next 12 months — with a blended service model being critical to success.

 Combining traditional restaurant POS systems with self-service technology can bring this blended approach to life in a way that satisfies customers and streamlines operations.
 Here is a quick snapshot of tools that can enhance your on-premises dining experience: